Reinhard-Pilz-Dynatrace/dynatrace-sqs-events/README.md

 | **DLQ detection** | Prefixes title and enriches metadata |
 | **Terraform deployment** | Uses latest GitHub release automatically |
 | **No build required** | Prebuilt binary is downloaded for you |

----

-> Once deployed, any message arriving in your queue will be automatically transformed and sent to Dynatrace as an event — enriched with full SQS context and ready for analysis in your dashboards and alerting workflows.